ixchow/15-466-ibl/README.md

 ![Screen Shot](screenshot.png)

-Difficulties Encountered:

-TODO: write several sentences about any difficulties you may have encountered in creating the game.
+How To Play:

+TODO: describe the controls and (if needed) goals/strategy.

+Changes From The Design Document:

+TODO: what did you need to add/remove/modify from the original design?
+Why?

-Good Code:
+Good / Bad / Ugly Code:

-TODO: write a sentence or two about any code you think you did particularly well.
+TODO: provide examples of code you wrote from this project that you think is good (elegant, simple, useful), bad (hack-y, brittle, unreadable), and ugly (particularly inelegant).
+Provide a sentence or two of justification for the examples.

 # Using This Base Code